Badraddin-Al-Asali/DrawProgram/README.md

 # Draw Program
-Hello, I have created and still improving a Paint like program.
-Soon I would add all the tools that Paint have and more.
+Hello, I have created and am still improving a Microsoft Paint-like program.
+Soon I will add all the tools that Paint has and more.

-# How To Run The Code In Visual Studios
+# How To Run The Code In Visual Studio

   Make sure all the .h, .cpp, .fs and .vs are placed in one folder.

-  Make sure the GLM folder is placed with the cpp and h files so for example the #include "glm\glm.h" will work.
+  Make sure the GLM folder is placed with the cpp and h files.
+For example, the #include "glm\glm.h" will work.

   Edit the Include Directories to the Include folder.